wolfram-laube/clarissa/docs/adr/ADR-003-native-kernel.md

-# ADR-003: ORSA-Native Simulation Kernel
+# ADR-003: CLARISSA-Native Simulation Kernel

 **Status:** Accepted
 **Date:** 2025-12-27

 ## Context
 Production simulators provide operational fidelity but limited introspection and controlled experimentation.
-ORSA needs a fully observable environment for explanation, sensitivity analysis, and learning-signal generation.
+CLARISSA needs a fully observable environment for explanation, sensitivity analysis, and learning-signal generation.

 ## Decision
-Introduce a lightweight ORSA-native simulation kernel (laboratory environment) that complements production simulators.
+Introduce a lightweight CLARISSA-native simulation kernel (laboratory environment) that complements production simulators.
 It is not a replacement for production simulators.

 ## Consequences
 ### Positive